mojaloop/mojaloop-business-docs/vuepress/docs/guides/defect-triage.md

 1. The Mojaloop Support team review, allocate a team member as owner, and acknowledge receipt of the bug.
 1. Following an initial review of the issue raised, the Mojaloop Support team member forwards the issue to the Triage team for further evaluation. \
-The review of the ticket is conducted to a) establish good understanding of the issue raised, including the severity level and priority set by the client DFSP(**Should this be the priority set by the Hub operator?**); b) confirm completeness of the information provided, including log files, clear description, steps to reproduce, screenshots, and so on.
+The review of the ticket is conducted to a) establish good understanding of the issue raised, including the severity level and priority set by the Hub Operator; b) confirm completeness of the information provided, including log files, clear description, steps to reproduce, screenshots, and so on.
 1. The Triage team evaluate the bug: enhancements/new feature requests are passed on to the community Product teams.
 Operational impact, severity, and priority are reviewed and the bug resolution is assigned to the relevant Product Manager.
 For details on prioritization, see [Prioritization of bugs](#prioritization-of-bugs).
 1. The Product Manager clones the bug into their Product Delivery team's product backlog, which links both issues for reference and progress tracking.
 The Product Manager also reviews and sets priority against other items in their product backlog.
 1. The Mojaloop Support Engineer assigned to the Mojaloop Support bug ticket monitors the cloned ticket and handles all communication between the Product Manager and the Hub Operator on the progress of the bugs, including sharing any remediation steps (for example, for the Hub to apply a workaround or suggesting an alternative way of using the affected functionality).
 Each subsequent update from the Product Delivery team should also be shared in the Product Manager bug ticket for visibility to the Hub Operator.
 The Product Manager assignee must remain the owner of the Product Manager bug ticket until the bug is resolved.